stainwoortsel/kazoo/core/kazoo_fixturedb/doc/README.md

 > **NOTE:** Don't forget to stop the `kazoo_config` and `kazoo_data_link_sup` after you test!

 All of the fixtures are in [core/kazoo_fixturedb/priv/dbs](../priv/dbs).
-In `dbs` directory each sub-directory is represent a database.
-For example `dbs/accounts` is represent `accounts` database.
+In `dbs` directory each sub-directory is represented a database.
+For example `dbs/accounts` is represented `accounts` database.
 Inside these database directories, there are sub-directories to store the JSON document for this database (in `docs` dir) and CouchDB view result (in `views` dir):

 ```shell
 $ tree core/kazoo_fixturedb/priv/dbs/